Namhae German Village: Background

-Suk has either led or helped develop several programs for the village.
-She ran German language classes from 2006 to 2009, and created the first village Oktoberfest in 2010.
-The event was a success, and drew 10,000 visitors.
-By 2020, the event drew around 100,000 visitors a year.
+Suk ran German language classes from 2006 to 2009, and created the first village Oktoberfest in 2010.
+The event drew 10,000 visitors.
+By 2020, the numbers were up to 100,000 visitors a year.

 The village had 43 houses with 60 residents in 2020.
 A number of residents do not live in the homes here year round, and use them as vacation homes for when they visit South Korea, while renting out the home for the rest of the year.
 Also, many of the residents are themselves elderly.
 This has drawn skepticism that the community will survive in the long term.

 In 2014, the village built a Namhae Germany Exhibition Hall for community activities.
-The village also has a agricultural cooperative and sells German snacks to visitors.
+The village also has an agricultural cooperative and sells German snacks to visitors.

 The village offers tours for tourists.
 There are a number of other tourist attractions nearby, including the Buddhist temple Boriamsa and the scenic terraced farming town Daraengi Village.

 One resident reported in 2021 that the South Korean government did not deliver on several promises related to the village.
 A hospital was promised for the area but never constructed.
 Water pipes were constructed around 40 cm below the ground, meaning that when the weather was warm only hot water would come out of the pipes.